mickdowling16/premier-league-quiz/README.md

 ### Colour Palette

 For the design of this quiz I used the official Premier League colours and logo to keep it all relevant to the quiz topic.
-The primary colour of pink is used as the page background with the purple premier league logo and light blue for the button colours.
+The primary colour of pink and purple are used as the page background and game area background, with the purple premier league logo and light blue for the button colours.
 Each time a question is answered the page background changes to either green or red depending on a correct or incorrect answer.

 ![Premier League Colour Palette](./documentation/premier-league-colour-palette.webp)